 - Out of STRQ, Qrow and Summer are the most popular couple.
 It eclipses all of the other pairings including the two (including the official Taiyang/Summer) in terms of fan-art and fan-fics.
 As of Volume 6, there's been no concrete proof that Qrow ever loved Summer romantically, but it's fanon to believe he did.
 Many fans believe that Qrow is Ruby's biological dad and that the family did a Family Relationship Switcheroo.
 Even those who don't believe this theory do believe that Summer is Qrow's Lost Lenore.

 - Enough comments appeared on the Worm threads shipping Skitter and Clockblocker together that the author had Clockblocker explicitly sink it in canon.

-- It would probably be easier to name the This Is It fanfics and fanart that don't ship the Notebook and Tony the Talking Clock.
+- It would probably be easier to name the Don't Hug Me I'm Scared fanfics and fanart that don't ship the Notebook and Tony the Talking Clock.
 The two of them have never interacted, and they've never been onscreen at the same time for more than a few seconds.

 - Neko Sugar Girls fans overwhelmingly ship Koneko and Raku despite the fact Raku pines for Hitoshi the entire series.
 The finale where Raku dies in Koneko's arms as she cries only cemented the pairing.
 Prior to that Kidnapper-kun/Hitoshi was the most popular ship until it became the Official Couple.

 - For most of the Red vs. Blue history, Grif/Simmons has been the main ship, which is helped by the large amount of Ho Yay and creators implying it's canon.

 - On the Yuri side, Agents Connecticut and South Dakota, who never had a single meaningful interaction onscreen.

 - As of Season 11, Tucker/Washington has become one of the most popular Red vs. Blue ships.